FREE OR INEXPENSIVE IDEAS TO PROTECT YOUR FAMILY

 When a fire breaks out in your home, there is no time to get dressed, search around for belongings, and even to use the telephone to call for assistance.

 YOU MUST GET STRAIGHT OUT OF THE HOUSE !

 As in the scenario above, it could be in the early hours of a weekend, leaving you stranded outside in adverse weather in far from suitable clothing, without a phone, without money, and feeling without hope.
 Hopefully you have close neighbours, but some people live far away from any help.

 It could be many hours before the Fire Brigade allow you to re-enter the house, if at all !

-Thats a long time out in the falling snow dressed in pyjamas, and could extend into many days or weeks.
+Thats a long time out in the falling snow dressed in pyjamas, and could extend into many days or even weeks.
 Being a weekend the local Doctor's surgery is closed, trying to obtain another prescription for all your medications might be almost impossible until the monday morning.
-Without your bank cards or wallet how are you going to pay for accommodation and food?, and if your car keys are inside the house then what about transport?
+Without your bank cards or wallet how are you going to pay for accommodation, food or replacement clothing?, and if your car keys are inside the house then what about transport?

 YES PLANNING IS IMPORTANT !

 Read below to find out what to do